szomoru/MP2_popular-more-popular/README.md

     -   #### Frequent User Goals
         1. As a Frequent User, I want to see if there are more type of games or more versions of the existing one.
-        2. As a Frequent User, I want to sign up to a Newsletter so never miss any updates or news about the website and the topic.
+        2. As a Frequent User, I want to follow the future developments and updates about the website and the topic.

 -   ### Design